feinorgh/body_volume_calculation/README.md

 The red lines are the BMI model results.

-The blue lines are the Brozak model results.
+The blue lines are the Brozek model results.

 The yellow lines are the Siri model results.